Alazka2k/Short-Video-Creator-Simplified/Readme.md

   npm run test:integration
   ```

 Test outputs are stored in the `tests/test_output/` directory.
-The integration test processes one scene for each prompt in the input CSV, exercising all components of the pipeline.
+The integration test processes all scenes for each prompt in the input CSV, exercising all components of the pipeline.

 ## Troubleshooting